How to get internet without a Dutch bank account

 A Dutch address is necessary for you to subscribe to any internet provider.
 This makes sense, as it has to go to a house to be used.

-If you don’t have a Dutch bank account yet, you cannot get a sim or subscription from most providers.
+If you don’t have a Dutch bank account yet, you cannot get an internet or mobile subscription from most providers.
 There are some exceptions to this rule.
-Listed next are providers that do not require a Dutch bank account for a sim or internet connection:
+Listed next are providers that do not require a Dutch bank account for a SIM or internet connection: